Harmondsworth: History

 By the late 1930s some residential building had taken place, although almost entirely in the northern half of the parish.
 Small estates were built off Hatch Lane around Candover Close and Zealand Avenue and further building took place along Sipson Road, around Blunts Avenue, and along the north side of the Bath Road at Sipson Green.
 Longford remained virtually untouched.
 A brick-works was established by the corner of Cain's Lane and Heathrow Road and the area of former heathland was extensively worked for gravel, sand, and grit.
 In the 1930s Middlesex County Council opened a large sewage pumping station to the west of Perry Oaks, which was converted to Heathrow Terminal 5 in the early 21st century.
 The Great South West Road touched the south-east corner of the parish but played no part in its development.
 Although many of the orchards survived, their numbers had been greatly reduced and it seems probable that much of the former fruit-growing area was being used for market gardening.
 In 1944 Harmondsworth and Sipson retained their agricultural character despite some suburban housing.
 It was then suggested that further expansion in the Yiewsley and West Drayton area should be curtailed, as the land was primarily in demand for agriculture, which was greatly adhered to until 1971.

 Farm buildings at the eastern end of Harmondsworth, July 2015.

-In 1944, however, the modern pattern of Harmondsworth began to emerge with the transfer of the Fairey airfield to the Royal Air Force and its subsequent development by the Air Ministry as Heathrow R.A.F. station.
+In 1944, however, the modern pattern of Harmondsworth began to emerge with the transfer of the Fairey airfield to the Royal Air Force and its subsequent development by the Air Ministry as Heathrow RAF station.
 This entailed the complete demolition of Heathrow and Perry Oaks hamlets, and widespread draining of the old flooded gravel pits.
-Many of the small buildings along the south side of the Bath Road that were still standing in 1960 were erected by the R.A.F.
+Many of the small buildings along the south side of the Bath Road that were still standing in 1960 were erected by the RAF.

 Although not a post town, in printed form Harmondsworth is frequently seen in books.
 From 1937 the offices and warehouses of Penguin Books were here until their gradual closure in the 1990s.
 In this period its books published in the country bore the publication location, "Harmondsworth, Middlesex".